PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use ping for wakeUp
+  * degrade message level of child termination in ConBridge
   * added ConBridge for database timeout
   * re-implemented rebrokerage to allow the case where build finished